Bombardier, Inc. Class B (TSE:BBD.B) Price Target Raised to C$2.50

-Bombardier, Inc. Class B (TSE:BBD.B) had its price target raised by stock analysts at ATB Capital from C$2.00 to C$2.50 in a report issued on Monday, Stock Target Advisor reports.
-The brokerage presently has a “speculative buy” rating on the stock.
-ATB Capital’s price objective would suggest a potential upside of 15.74% from the stock’s current price.
+Bombardier, Inc. Class B (TSE:BBD.B) had its price objective boosted by National Bank Financial from C$1.90 to C$2.50 in a report issued on Wednesday morning, Stock Target Advisor reports.
+National Bank Financial currently has a sector perform rating on the stock.

 Bombardier Inc, together with its subsidiaries, manufactures and sells transportation equipment worldwide.
 The company operates in four segments: Business Aircraft, Commercial Aircraft, Aerostructures and Engineering Services, and Transportation.
 The Business Aircraft segment designs, manufactures, and provides aftermarket support for Learjet, Challenger, and Global business jets.